AmigaOS 4: Versions 4.0 and 4.1

 In 2001 Amiga Inc. signed a contract with Hyperion Entertainment to develop the PowerPC native AmigaOS 4 from their previous AmigaOS 3.1 release.
 Unlike the previous versions which were based on the Motorola 68k central processor, OS4 runs only on PowerPC computer systems.
 Amiga, Inc.'s (current Amiga trademark owners) distribution policies for AmigaOS 4.0 and any later versions required that OS4 must be bundled with all new third-party hardware "Amigas", with the sole exception of Amigas with Phase5 PowerPC accelerator boards, for which OS4 is sold separately.
 This requirement was overturned in the agreement reached between Amiga, Inc. and Hyperion in the settlement of a lawsuit over the ownership of AmigaOS 4.

 In 2014 Hyperion introduced AmigaOS 4.1 Final Edition incorporating all previous downloadable updates and some new features like unified graphics library with RTG support and support for more than 2 GB RAM.

-Versions 4.2
+Version 4.2

 In May 2012 Hyperion announced that they were working on AmigaOS 4.2.
 It would introduce hardware accelerated 3D support, multi-core support, a vastly improved file system API and many other features.